 - Drama, fighting, violence.
 “Negative” attention is better than no attention in the mind of a child.
 If a child doesn’t have much chance to experience healthy attention, warmth, intimacy and happiness, then drama, rage and suspense can become associated with intense emotions, and therefore with the intensity of a relationship.
 A peaceful relationship full of respect and understanding doesn’t offer so much excitement, so many ups and downs, which such people can confuse with lack of passion.

 These are just the most common patterns, and depending of our own experience, we can develop more “fine-tuned” and elaborated ones.
 Perhaps you are attracted to people who initially seem available and kind, but suddenly abandon you.
 Perhaps you are attracted to people who appear independent, authentic and warm, but turn out to be unhappy, withdrawn and insecure.
 Perhaps you stay in relationship with somebody not because of that person, but because their family seems to offer something you crave – warmth, belonging and connectedness, or status, security and power.
+Maybe your parents spoiled you and you believe love means receiving without needing to give.
 And so on.

 These imprints go deep, they are rooted in much older, more instinctive parts of our brains than our reason or conscious knowledge and experience.
 Can we change them?
 Yes, we can, if we invest persistent, intense effort for as long as it takes (and the time needed depends of how old you were when the toxic influences started – the younger you were, the more time you’ll need).
 The more honest and intense your effort, the better the results will be.